Apple Device Management

 - Issue commands to macOS and iOS devices

-- Remove an MDM Enrollment Profile as part of the macOS Agent uninstall
+- Remove an MDM Enrollment Profile from Apple device as part of the macOS Agent uninstall

 - Choose to Automatically enroll macOS devices